 Check out more adventures to be had in Portland.

 From soft sandy beaches and gentle surf to stones pounded smooth from Atlantic waves, Maine’s coastline is dotted with a variety of beaches.
 If you’re going to be around Kennebunkport or York, here are a few you may want to hit up.

 Mother’s Beach: The smallest of Kennebunkport’s beaches, the sheltered cove of Mother’s Beach is a popular spot for families with youngsters.
-Among the offerings that draw them there are a playground on the beach, on duty lifeguards and its location, a short walk from the stores of Lower Village.
+Among the offerings that draw them there is a playground on the beach, on-duty lifeguards and its location, a short walk from the stores of Lower Village.

 Need a break from the UV rays?
 Check out the Seashore Trolley Museum.

 2. Head to the mountains